MMM-ATM/.github/README.md

 See the separate documentation [MMM Library](doc/Library.md) for more information about the MMM module and MMM subroutine.

-The MMM library files that must be linked are `libmmm.a`, which is the static-link library, and `modmmm.mod`, which is the Fortran module file.
+The MMM library files that must be linked are `libmmm.a`, which is the static-link library, and `mmm_main.mod`, which is the Fortran module file.
 Both of these files are provided in the `lib` directory.

 Linking of `libmmm.a` against other binary object files should only involve putting `libmmm.a` in the object file list, as long as the file can be located by the compiler.
 Note that only static linking is supported in this version.
 Please follow the instructions of your Fortran compiler to set appropriate options.

-The compilation of any source file that uses the `modmmm` module requires the compiler to correctly locate the module file `modmmm.mod` Most compiler search `*.mod` files in directories listed after the -I option.
+The compilation of any source file that uses the `mmm_main` module requires the compiler to correctly locate the module file `mmm_main.mod` Most compiler search `*.mod` files in directories listed after the -I option.
 Module files are generally incompatible among different compilers.
 You will not be able to compile the driver program with compiler B if the MMM module is compiled using compiler A.

 The provided MMM library files are made available using different compilers and can be found in the tagged releases on Github.
 If your specific compiler is not supported, then please contact us in regards to adding support for your compiler.